intel/hexl/README.md

 ### Compiling Intel HE Acceleration Library
-To compile Intel HE Acceleration Library from source code, first clone the repository and change directories to the where the source has been cloned.
+To compile Intel HE Acceleration Library from source code, first clone the repository and change directories to where the source has been cloned.

 #### Linux and Mac
 The instructions to build Intel HE Acceleration Library are common to Linux and